No International Orders On This Product.

 32oz bottle of Lamonster Approved AmerSeal

-20 to 26oz is required to seal front and rear tires of a Can Am Spyder (we now recommend 6 to 7oz in the front and 10 to 12oz in the rear)
+20 to 26oz is required to seal front and rear tires of a Can Am Spyder and Can Am Ryker (we now recommend 6 to 7oz in the front and 8 to 10oz in the rear)

 There's nothing more disheartening than getting ready for a ride and finding out you have a flat tire.
 But, even worse than that is to be in the middle of nowhere and find out you have a slow leak or a flat tire.
 And even worse than that is to find out you have no cell service and you get a flat in the middle of nowhere.
 You get the point.
 Flat tires are something we all hate and hope that will never happen to us and if they do, we hope we are close to home.
 It's one of those things when you're on a road trip that's always in the back of your mind.
 If you put on as many miles as we do. it's not if, but when it will happen to you.